 Katie Derham is one of the most recognisable voices on BBC Radio 3, where she presents the stations flagship programme In Tune.
 She is the face of BBC Proms, anchoring the coverage from the Royal Albert Hall since 2010 in combination with fronting the weekly magazine show Proms Encore every Saturday on BBC2 during the season.
 In 2019, Katie also presented BBC Four’s series Discovering with analysis and concerts in a wide range of musical genres.

 Further Radio 3 credits include Sound of Dance on Saturday afternoons where she explored the relationship between music and dance and Afternoons on 3.

-She also fronts television documentaries, most recently presenting The Girl from Ipanema: Brazil, Bossa Nova and the Beach for the BBC, which saw her travelling to Rio de Janeiro, where her Father was born, to explore the story behind Brazil’s most famous and enduring song.
-She was the host of All Together Now: The Great Orchestra Challenge for BBC4 and Fine Tuned, two specials for Sky Arts in which she discussed music with Alexander Armstrong alongside exclusive performances from his latest albums.
+She also fronts television and music documentaries including The Girl from Ipanema: Brazil, Nova and the Beach for the BBC which saw her travelling to Rio de Janeiro, where her father was born, to explore the story behind Brazil’s most famous and enduring song.
+She was the host of All Together Now: The Great Orchestra Challenge for BBC4 and Fine Tuned, two specials for Sky Arts with Alexander Armstrong.

-In 2015 Katie’s career took a decidedly glittery direction when she took part in Strictly Come Dancing and reached the final, in 2017 she was crowned Strictly Christmas champion.
+In 2015 Katie’s career took a decidedly glittery direction when she took part in Strictly Come Dancing reaching the final.
+In 2017 she was crowned Strictly’s Christmas Champion.